UnsignedLemon/RISC-V/README.md

 # RISC-V
-5-stage RISC-V simulator.

-The pipeline part is done.

-Branch Predictor hasn't been implemented yet.

-Using forwarding and using 3-cycle MEM simulation.
+RISC-V simulator by UnsignedLemon.
+It's a 5-stage pipeline, supporting random stage order, forwarding and a hybrid PC predictor.

 //It's getting dark to dark to see...